Back to Blog

 Frequently Asked Questions

 What time does Black Label Society typically take the stage?
-Doors usually open around 1.5 to 2 hours before the headliner.
-If doors are at 6:00 PM, expect an opening act to start around 7:00 PM, playing for about 30-45 minutes.
-Black Label Society typically hits the stage between 8:00 PM and 8:30 PM, finishing their set around 10:00 PM to 10:30 PM.
+Doors usually open around 6:00 PM to 7:00 PM.
+Depending on whether there are opening acts, Black Label Society typically takes the stage between 8:30 PM and 9:30 PM, with the show usually concluding around 11:00 PM to 11:30 PM.

 Top Tips for Black Label Society at Parkbühne (Clara Zetkin Park)